 Today, Liz and I decided to walk up the Wijngaardberg (literally: vineyard mountain) outside Wezemaal.
 As it’s located in Flanders, it’s not really a mountain of course, but there are some interesting climbs nevertheless and some great views over the surrounding countryside.
-Here’s a map: Wijngaardberg map.
-The walk we followed – 6>62>63>65>74>64>61>6 – was 7.5 km.
+Here’s a map of the route, which followed – 6>62>63>65>74>64>61>6 – was 7.5 km.
 It’s not suitable for children’s buggies or wheelchairs, but older children will probably enjoy it.
 It’s a lovely walk through fields and woodland, alongside and even through vineyards and fruit orchards.

 The Wijngaardberg is an example of the petrified sandbanks of Hageland.
 Millions of years ago, sandbanks developed in the sea which flooded the whole of Lower Belgium.
 The flooding of the sea reached the vicinity of Diest.
 When the water receded it left sandbanks behind – what are known as the Hageland hills.
 These sandbanks contain large quantities of iron, and exposure to the air caused this iron to oxidize or to rust and petrify.
 The resulting iron sandstone was used for building and can still be seen in old buildings and churches.
 An example is the church at Wezemaal.
 On the Wijngaardberg you will find the remains of three abandoned quarries.